 Comet's grip tightened and he managed to lift his head slightly.
 "No, I need you to… tell them," he said, locking optics with Sunstreaker's.
 His voice was filled with conviction.
 "Tell… Megatron… I'm sorry."

 Sunstreaker had no idea what Comet thought he'd done to feel compelled to apologize, but right now it didn't matter.
-All that mattered was that he made sure that they'd survive this ordeal, so that Comet could return home to be with his own kind again.
-It was the least he could do for him, after all that had happened between them.
+All that mattered was that he made sure they would survive this ordeal so that Comet could return home to be with his own kind again.
+It was the least he could do for him, after all that had happened.
 No matter what Comet may have done in his past, Sunstreaker knew that this Decepticon had a good heart, and he deserved another chance.
 "Look, you can tell him yourself, because I'm going to get you out of here.
-You're going to be fine, Comet."
+You're going to be fine."

 But Comet was too weak to dispute him.
-He released his grip on the Autobot's forearm, and his hand fell limply to the floor, as his optics became dim once more.
-Then his head fell back down to the floor, and he lay there, unmoving.
+His grip on the Autobot's forearm loosened and his hand fell limply to the floor, optics becoming dim once more.
+Then his head fell back to rest on the floor, and he became still.

-The sight of several large, dark colored jets leaving the site of the explosion made Dirge feel glad that he had been advised to remain in robot mode, or he and his team would surely have been spotted by them; the look in Thunderblast's optics as she recognized Jhiaxus' hench-mechs confirmed it.
+The sight of several large, dark-colored jets moving away from the site of the explosion made Dirge glad that he had been advised to remain in robot mode, else he and his team would surely have been spotted and chased; the look in Thunderblast's optics as she recognized Jhiaxus' hench-mechs confirmed it.

-By the time they reached the destroyed building, a few curious onlookers had begun to gather in a circle in the street, though they kept their distance.
+By the time they'd reached the destroyed building a few curious onlookers had already gathered in a circle in the street, though they kept their distance.

 "What happened here?"
 Dirge said as he pushed through the bystanders from behind, startling them, but they just shook their heads in confusion.
-He frowned at them, and glanced back at Thunderblast, who hadn't spoken a word to him since the jetty, but was suddenly alerted to the sounds of a mech frantically picking his way through the wreckage; noticing the Decepticon jets, he ran towards them in what could only be described as desperation, and a look of curious surprise crossed Thunderblast's face when she realized who it was.
+He frowned at them, and then glanced back at Thunderblast, who hadn't spoken a word to him since the jetty, but was suddenly alerted to the sounds of a mech frantically picking his way through the wreckage.
+Noticing the Decepticon jets, the mech ran towards them in what could only be described as desperation.
+An expression of curious surprise crossed Thunderblast's face when she realized who it was.

 "Thank Primus.
 Comet needs help!" he blurted out.
-He did not appear to be worried in the slightest that he was the only Autobot amongst a team of Decepticons.
+He did not appear to be worried in the slightest that he was the only Autobot surrounded by a team of Decepticons.

 Dirge became immediately suspect.
-Why would a lone Autobot be concerned for a Decepticon, on Alternity City?
-It was probably some sort of trick, or a possible ambush.
+Why would an Autobot show concern for a Decepticon, and alone on Alternity City – a technologically-advanced planet that was renowned for widespread corruption, rival gangs and street crime?
+It was probably some sort of trap, or a possible ambush.
 He powered up his concussion missile launcher and pointed it at Sunstreaker threateningly.
 "You must have a death wish, Autobot," he said.

 Sunstreaker hesitated, as the other jets also began to draw their weapons, but then Thunderblast stepped in between them, unafraid of Dirge or his team mates.
 If she could have rolled her optics, she would have.
-"Would you put those away?" she admonished him, her hands on her hips.
-"Surely, Dirgey isn't afraid of a single Autobot?"
-Dirge scowled at her, but did not take any further actions.
-He allowed the femme to speak to the Autobot, and she didn't waste any time.
+"Would you put those away?" she admonished, hands on hips.
+"Surely, Dirgey isn't afraid of a lone Autobot?"
+Dirge scowled but then backed down, allowing the femme to speak to the Autobot, and she didn't waste any time.
 "What happened?" she asked Sunstreaker.

 He pointed up at the shattered window of the building some four levels above them.
-"We were being chased by six black jets.
-Then we crashed straight into that building.
+"We were chased by six black jets, and we crashed straight into that building.
 Comet got hit.
-We've got to get him somewhere safe in case those… goons come back for him."
+We've got to get him somewhere safe, in case those goons come back for him."
 When Sunstreaker finished speaking, Thunderblast looked up at the charred remains of the building's fourth floor.

 "Those goons are probably Jhiaxus' enforcers," she told him, and then looked back at Dirge and his team.
-"Well, are you coming?" she demanded, waving them forwards as Sunstreaker began to lead the way into the building, and then sprinted after the Autobot to catch up to him.
+"Well, are you coming or what?" she demanded, waving them forwards as Sunstreaker began to lead the way toward the building.
+Then, without waiting for them, she sprinted ahead to catch up to the yellow mech.

-Reluctantly, Dirge began to follow the two of them inside, though he kept his launcher aimed in front of him.
+Reluctantly Dirge began to follow the two of them inside, though he remained on the alert with a tight grip on his launcher.

-If Sentinel Prime had not specifically requested for the meeting to be held on the ground floor of the Command Center – or had not ordered two guards to be posted at every entranceway, including at the Center's grand entrance, their weapons at the ready – the Autobots present would not have been alerted to the fact that something was amiss.
-However, by the time the meeting had officially begun, it was too late.
+If Sentinel Prime had not specifically requested for the meeting to be held on the ground floor of the Command Center – or had not ordered two guards to be posted at every entranceway, including at the Center's grand entrance with weapons at the ready – the Autobots present would not have been alerted to the fact that something was amiss.
+However, by the time the meeting had officially begun, it was already too late.

 Those who had taken heed of Ratchet's warning had fled the Command Center only minutes beforehand.
 Among them were Trailbreaker, Hot Rod, Hound, Smokescreen and Bluestreak.
 The remaining regulars, including Ironhide, the Aerialbots, the four remaining Protectobots, and the mini bots, had either missed out on the warning or had outright refused to leave, for various reasons.